 Links Between Your Oral Health And Heart Disease

-In a recent American Academy of Periodontology study, it was reported that people who have periodontal disease are nearly twice as likely to have heart disease.
+In a recent American Academy of Periodontology study, it’s reported that people who have periodontal disease are nearly twice as likely to have heart disease.
 Another study found that common oral health problems, including missing teeth, gingivitis, and/or cavities are as good at predicting heart disease as are bad cholesterol levels!
-Crazy, huh!?
+Are you surprised?

 While there’s still a LOT MORE to learn about these connections, the evidence seems to be mounting each year.
-Bacteria can enter your bloodstream through your gums, and then get clumped up in your arteries.
-One theory suggests that they stick to the fatty plaques in your bloodstream, directly contributing to blockages.
+Our doctors add, “We know that bacteria in your mouth can enter your bloodstream through your gums.
+These same bacteria have been found clumped up in artery plaques.
+One theory that is gaining more acceptance is that they stick to the fatty plaques in your bloodstream, which can directly contribute to blockages.”

 There are other theories that revolve around your body’s defenses against bacteria, including the natural response of inflammation.
 Oral bacteria traveling through your bloodstream can cause blood cells to swell, which can lead to narrowing of arteries and clot risks.

-Though the EXACT relationship between cardiovascular disease and periodontal disease is still unclear, today’s research continues to conclude that there’s definitely a connection.
-This DOESN’T mean you can ignore all of the other things you can do to keep your heart healthy, and just focus on brushing!
+The EXACT relationships between cardiovascular disease and periodontal disease are still unclear, but today’s research continues to conclude that there’s definitely a connection.
+Of course, DON’T ignore all of the other things you can do to keep your heart healthy, while just focusing on brushing!
 Keep eating healthy foods, exercise regularly, and take care of risk factors like diabetes, high cholesterol, or high blood pressure.

-If you have any questions, feel free to ask!
+If you have any questions, be sure to ask.
 We love visiting with you—our friends and patients.

 Don’t forget to become a fan of our Facebook page by clicking on the logo below!